manhattanhq/manhattan/readme.md

 #### SELL

-> Connects a pharmacy with its for sale drugs.
+> Connects a pharmacy with its selling drugs.

 Each pharmacy can have for sale **any number** of drugs, while a drug can be available at **any number** of pharmacies.
 Also, the relation holds a **Price** attribute, representing the selling price of a drug.

+Additionally, we consider that each pharmacy can have drugs for sale, while a drug can be **unavailable** at all pharmacies.

 - Mapping Cardinality
   - **N:M**